 Some recovery of feeling and movement may return after the injury—how much depends on the level of injury, the strength of your muscles, and whether the injury is complete or incomplete.
 Most recovery occurs within the first 6 months of the injury.

 After a traumatic SCI, your loved ones will often ask questions about the injury and what it means.
-This should be encouraged, although you should keep your answers short, simple, and honest.
-You cannot give a complete answer, because it is often difficult to know how serious the injury is and how much movement or feeling will be lost.
+Keep your answers short, simple, and honest.
+You cannot give a complete answer, because it's often hard to know how serious the injury is and how much you will recover.
 This typically is not known until swelling and bleeding are reduced and the doctors can find out where the spinal cord has been injured.

 As soon as you are stabilized after your spinal cord injury (SCI), your transition into rehabilitation (rehab) begins.
 The initial focus of rehab is to prevent complications related to your SCI and for you to relearn how to do daily functions, sometimes by using different muscle groups.